NickNaskida/NGINX-django-server/README.md

-# Django production server with NGINX and Gunicorn
+# Django production server with Nginx and Gunicorn

 ### Introduction
 Django is an open-source Python framework that can be used for deploying Python applications.
 It comes with a development server to test your Python code in the local system.
 If you want to deploy a Python application on the production environment then you will need a powerful and more secure web server.
 In this case, you can use Gunicorn as a WSGI HTTP server and Nginx as a proxy server to serve your application securely with robust performance.